1965Eric/HarvardX-PH125.5x-Data-Science-Productivity-Tools/README.md

 6. What can you change in the global options?
 Select ALL that apply.

 - [ ] A. Set Git / GitHub configuration for each R project
-- [X] B. Move the editor pane to the upper right correct
+- [X] B. Move the editor pane to the upper right
-- [X] C. Change the editor theme to a dark background correct
+- [X] C. Change the editor theme to a dark background
-- [X] D. Customize key binding correct
+- [X] D. Customize key binding

 7. Introduction to Git and GitHub - Pull